behave/behave.example/docs/step_matcher/use_optional_part.rst

 .. note::

-    The cardinality field is optional and
+    You need to use the "cfparse" step matcher (`parse`_ with cardinality field support based on a `parse_type`_ parser) to use this functionality.
-    follows the type field "Person" in a parse expression, like:
+    The cardinality field is optional and follows the type field "Person" in a parse expression, like:

     ============  ==================== ========================================
     Cardinality    Example             Description